Très Riches Heures du Duc de Berry

-The Très Riches Heures du Duc de Berry (/fr/; The Very Rich Hours of the Duke of Berry), or Très Riches Heures, is an illuminated manuscript that was created between c.
+The Très Riches Heures du Duc de Berry (/fr/; lit.
+'The very rich Hours of the Duke of Berry'), or Très Riches Heures (also referred to more colloquially as "The Très Riches Heures of Jean, Duke of Berry") is an illuminated manuscript that was created between c.
 1412 and 1416.
-It is a book of hours, which is a Christian devotional book and a collection of prayers said at canonical hours.
+It is a book of hours, which is a Christian devotional book and collection of prayers said at canonical hours that originated in the 13th century as a means of bringing daily prayer to the laiety, or laypeople.
 The manuscript was created for John, Duke of Berry, the brother of King Charles V of France, by Limbourg brothers Paul, Johan and Herman.
 The book is now MS 65 in the Musée Condé, Chantilly, France.

 Consisting of a total of 206 leaves of very fine quality parchment, 30 cm in height by 21.5 cm in width, the manuscript contains 66 large miniatures and 65 small.
 The design of the book, which is long and complex, has undergone many changes and reversals.
 Many artists contributed to its miniatures, calligraphy, initials, and marginal decorations, but determining their precise number and identity remains a matter of debate.
 Painted largely by artists from the Low Countries, often using rare and costly pigments and gold, and with an unusually large number of illustrations, the book is one of the most lavish late medieval illuminated manuscripts.
 The work was created in the late artistic phase of the International Gothic style.

 When the Limbourg brothers and their sponsor died in 1416 (possibly victims of plague) the manuscript was left unfinished.
 It was further added upon in the 1440s by an anonymous painter, who many art historians believe was Barthélemy d'Eyck.
 In 1485–1489, it was brought to its present state by the painter Jean Colombe on behalf of the Duke of Savoy.
-It was acquired by the Duc d'Aumale in 1856.
+It was acquired by the Duke of Aumale in 1856.

 After three centuries in obscurity, the Très Riches Heures gained wide recognition in the late nineteenth and twentieth centuries, despite having only very limited public exposure at the Musée Condé.
 Its miniatures helped to shape an ideal image of the Middle Ages in the collective imagination, often being interpreted to serve political and nationalist agendas.
 This is particularly true for the calendar images, which are the most commonly reproduced.
 They offer vivid representations of peasants performing agricultural work as well as aristocrats in formal attire, against a background of remarkable medieval architecture.

 Historical context

-The "Golden Age" of the book of hours in Europe took place from 1350 to 1480; the book of hours became popular in France around 1400 (Longnon, Cazelles and Meiss 1969).
+The "Golden Age" of the book of hours in Europe took place from 1350 to 1480; the book of hours became popular in France around 1400 (Longnon, Cazelles and Meiss, 1969).
 At this time many major French artists undertook manuscript illumination.